Maladera schenklingi

 Maladera schenklingi is a species of beetle of the family Scarabaeidae.
 It is found in Afghanistan, Iran, Nepal and northern India (the flatlands of the Gangetic plain and Meghalaya).

 Description

 Adults reach a length of about 6.3–8.1 mm.
 They have a reddish to dark brown, oval body.
-The upper surface is mostly dull and glabrous, except for a some setae on the head and the lateral cilia of the pronotum and elytra.
+The upper surface is mostly dull and glabrous, except for some setae on the head and the lateral cilia of the pronotum and elytra.

 Etymology

 The species is named in honour of Kustos S. Schenkung.